Joseph Kabila facts for kids

 Personal life

 Kabila married Olive Lembe di Sita, on 1 June 2006.
 The wedding ceremonies took place on 17 June 2006.
-Kabila and his wife have a daughter, born in 2001, named Sifa, after Kabila's mother.
+Kabila and his spouse have a daughter, born in 2001, named Sifa, after Kabila's mother.

 As Kabila is Protestant and Lembe di Sita is Catholic, the wedding ceremonies were ecumenical; they were officiated by both the Catholic Archbishop of Kinshasa, Cardinal Frederic Etsou Bamungwabi, and Pierre Marini Bodho – presiding bishop of the Church of Christ in Congo, the umbrella church for most denominations in the Congo, known within the country simply as "The Protestant Church".